dilip0002/PFRA_JoCo/README.md

 ### Documentation

-Complete project documentation can be found in [read the docs](https://dewberry.github.io/pfra-hydromet/about/).
+This project utilizes the scripts developed by PFRA-hydromet.
+The complete documentation for PFRA-hydromet can be found in [read the docs](https://dewberry.github.io/pfra-hydromet/about/).